carbonblack/cbapi-python/docs/index.rst

 The latest cbapi for python supports specifying API credentials in the following three environment variables:

-`CBAPI_TOKEN` the envar for holding the CbR/CbP api token or the ConnectorId/APIKEY combination for Cb Defense/PSC.
+`CBAPI_TOKEN` the envar for holding the CbR/CbP api token or the ConnectorId/APIKEY combination for CB Defense/PSC.

 The `CBAPI_URL` envar holds the FQDN of the target, a CbR , CBD, or CbD/PSC server specified just as they are in the configuration file format specified above.